mikolajroszak/qsp-protocol-node/doc/node-operator.md

 <img width="394" alt="minimum stake in wei" src="https://user-images.githubusercontent.com/36969633/57096848-0fc15480-6ccb-11e9-9bcb-7e3a26b0f8f6.png">

 ### Set the minimum audit price
 You can set a minimum audit price as a configuration parameter.
-This is the minimum price in QSP for which your node will be willing to perform a scan of a smart contract submitted to the Quantstamp protocol.
+This is the minimum price in QSP for which your node will be willing to perform a scan of a smart contract submitted to the Quantstamp Protocol.

 Open `resources/config.yaml`.
 Search for `min_price_in_qsp` and change the value accordingly.
 Make sure that you do not change anything else in this file, including indentation.

 The default setting `min_price_in_qsp: !!int 1000` indicates that the node will not execute any audit request if the reward is less than 1,000 QSP.
 If you wished to increase this amount to 50,000 QSP, you would need to change the line to `min_price_in_qsp: !!int 50000`.

+*Troubleshooting Tip: If you are updating `min_price_in_qsp`, make sure that you update this parameter for `mainnet` and not `testnet`.*

 ## Running the Node
-After Downloading the bundle, unzip the bundle and change to that directory
+After downloading the bundle, unzip the bundle and open that directory in your terminal.

 ### Setting up your local machine configuration for every new Terminal opened

-You need to set two environment variables for the node to be able to connect to Infura API, and for it to be able to send transactions from the Ethereum account that you created.
+You need to set two environment variables for the node to be able to connect to Infura API, and for it to be able to send transactions from your Ethereum account.
 Open `Terminal` and enter the following two commands (single quotes is to handle special characters):

 - `export QSP_ETH_AUTH_TOKEN='[Infura Token]'`